 \subsection{Graph Neural Networks}

-\bookmark[dest=\HyperLocalCurrentHref, level=2]{3.2 Graph Neural Networks} Generally, a GNN involves two key computations for each node $i$ at every layer: (1) neighborhood aggregation: aggregating messages passed from $\mathcal{N}(i)$.
+Generally, a GNN involves two key computations for each node $i$ at every layer: (1) neighborhood aggregation: aggregating messages passed from $\mathcal{N}(i)$.
 (2) update representation: updating $i$'s representation from its representation in the previous layer and the aggregated messages.
-Formally, the $l$-th layer representation of node $i$ is given by
+Formally, the $l$-th layer representation of node $i$ is given by:

-The final representation $h_i^L$, i.e., the output of the last layer, is used for various downstream tasks.
-For the node classification task, $h_i^L$ is usually set to be a $\lvert \mathcal{C} \rvert$-dimensional vector, where $h_i^L \left[c \right]$ represents the probability that $i$ belongs to class $c$.
-The class with the highest probability is then used as the predicted class:
+The final node representation $h_i^L$, i.e., the output of the last layer, is used for various downstream tasks.
+For the node classification task, after obtaining node representations, a multilayer perceptron is often used to map them to the predicted labels.